kronostechnologies/build/circleci/README.md

 See https://circleci.com/docs/configuration/#deployment for more details.

-## Environment variable
+## Environment variables

-Environment variable are used to configure the build and deploy process.
+Environment variables are used to configure the build and deploy process.
 Any variable that start with `CIRCLE_` are CIRCLECI environment variable and should not be overriden.
 Variable starting with `DEPLOY_` are script's own environment variable and should be overriden.

 Below an example of overriding environment variable.